-The Station is the beneficiary of thirteen charitable remainder trusts directed to the ASU Foundation.
+The Station is the beneficiary of 13 charitable remainder trusts directed to the ASU Foundation.
 The charitable remainder trusts provide for the payment of distributions to the grantor or other designated beneficiaries over the trust's term (usually the designated beneficiary's lifetime).
 At the end of the trust's term, the remaining assets are available for the Station's use.
 The portion of the trust attributable to the present value of the future benefits to be received by the Station is recorded as deferred inflows of resources until termination of the agreement at which time the amount will be recorded as a contribution.
 Investments held in the charitable remainder trusts are reported at fair value.
 On an annual basis, the Station revalues the liability to make distributions to the designated beneficiaries based on actuarial assumptions.
 Adjustments to reflect the valuation of the present value of the estimated annuity payments and changes in actuarial assumptions are recognized as adjustments to deferred inflows of resources.
-The present value of the estimated annuity payments is calculated using discount rates of 3.4% and 2.4% as of June 30, 2019 and 2018, respectively.
+The present value of the estimated annuity payments and changes in actuarial assumptions are recognized as adjustments to deferred inflows of resources.
+The present value of the estimated annuity payments and changes in actuarial assumptions are recognized as adjustments to deferred inflows of resources.
+The present value of the estimated annuity payments and changes in actuarial assumptions are recognized as adjustments to deferred inflows of resources.
+The present value of the estimated annuity payments was calculated using a discount rate of 3.4% as of June 30, 2020 and 2019.